 No pharmacokinetic trials of metformin have been conducted in subjects with hepatic insufficiency.

-Geriatric: Results of the population pharmacokinetics analysis (N = 716 <65 years; N = 331 ≥65 years) showed that age does not significantly affect the pharmacokinetics of rosiglitazone.
-However, limited data from controlled pharmacokinetic trials of metformin in healthy elderly subjects suggest that total plasma clearance of metformin is decreased, the half-life is prolonged, and Cmax is increased, compared to healthy young subjects.
-From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function [see Use in Specific Populations and GLUCOPHAGE prescribing information].
-Metformin treatment and therefore treatment with AVANDAMET should not be initiated in patients >80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Geriatric: Results of the population pharmacokinetics analysis (N = 716 < 65 years; N = 331 ≥65 years) showed that age does not significantly affect the pharmacokinetics of rosiglitazone.
+However, limited data from controlled pharmacokinetic trials of metformin in healthy elderly subjects suggest that total plasma clearance of metformin is decreased, the halflife is prolonged, and Cmax is increased, compared with healthy young subjects.
+From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function [see Use In Specific Populations, GLUCOPHAGE prescribing information].
+Metformin treatment and therefore treatment with AVANDAMET should not be initiated in patients >80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

 Metformin pharmacokinetic parameters did not differ significantly between normal subjects and patients with type 2 diabetes when analyzed according to gender (males = 19, females = 16).
 Similarly, in controlled clinical trials in patients with type 2 diabetes, the antihyperglycemic effect of metformin tablets was comparable in males and females.

 Race: Results of a population pharmacokinetic analysis including subjects of white, black, and other ethnic origins indicate that race has no influence on the pharmacokinetics of rosiglitazone.